Community Building

-Community Building: Or, How Do I Find a Good Partner?
+Or: How Do I Find a Good Partner?

 Community engagement is a process enabling a public library to:

-• proactively seek out community values, concerns, and aspirations;
+• Proactively seek out community values, concerns, and aspirations

-• establish an ongoing partnership with the community to ensure that the community’s priorities and values continue to shape services and the service system.
+• Establish an ongoing partnership with the community to ensure that the community’s priorities and values continue to shape services and the service system

-Community engagement is an ongoing commitment that all public library directors and library board members should consider incorporating into in their workflow.
+Community engagement is an ongoing commitment that all public library directors and library board members should consider incorporating into their workflow.
 What it will look like will depend on you, your library, and your community.

 • Identify who in your community should be involved in the conversation.
 Who is interested in building a healthy, strong community?